Campus Equity Council; Replaces EM 06-001 and EM 06-038

 - One representative appointed by the Director of Accessibility Resource Center

-- One faculty, who is a FASP member appointed by Senate Executive Committee
+- One faculty, who is a FASP member appointed by the Senate Executive Committee

 - One staff, who is a FASP member appointed by the Senate Executive Committee